-NBA Massage Gun – What Massage Gun Does the NBA Use?
+What Massage Gun Do the NBA Players Use?

 Word has been going around (probably longer than we can remember) that Hypervolt is the NBA’s darling massage gun.
-We know that Hyperice penetrated the NBA with business in mind before massage guns were even a thing.
+Hyperice, the brand behind the Hypervolt massagers, penetrated the NBA with business in mind before massage guns were even a thing.

-We also know that percussion therapy was more of a Theragun thing than Hypervolt.
-How did Hypervolt get a way into the NBA before Theragun could even put on their shoes?
-Finally, are there any alternatives to the two?
+What about Theragun?
+They are more in percussion therapy than Hypervolt.
+So how did Hypervolt get a way into the NBA before Theragun could even put on their shoes?

 Let’s find out…